Can I Get a Personal Loan Without a Job?

 Proof of income is one of the main eligibility criteria for taking out a personal loan.
 That’s because lenders want to ensure you’ll have the funds to repay them.
 But what about if you’re low-income, on an irregular income or don’t have a job at all?
 Can you still borrow money?

 While it is possible to get a personal loan without a paycheck, it can be harder and more costly.
-Here’s how to get a loan, where to find available loans and alternative options you may want to consider.
+But there are ways to improve your odds of approval, including boosting your credit score, paying down other debts and getting a co-signer.

-• You don't need to have a traditional W-2 job to qualify for a loan.
+You don’t need to have a traditional W-2 job to qualify for a loan, but you’ll need assets or other sources of income, such as self-employment, alimony or retirement funds.

 Even if you don’t have a traditional W-2 job, you may have other sources of income that can qualify you for a personal loan.
 As long as your income is recurring and relatively consistent, it could serve as a source of repayment that a bank is looking for.

-No matter which method you choose, be certain that you’ll be able to comfortably repay the loan.
+No matter which method you choose, be certain that you can comfortably repay the loan.
 A reputable lender should only lend you what they feel is an appropriate amount for your situation, but it’s also up to you to make sure you can manage the repayments.

 Although you may not have a regular paycheck, you may have other sources of income that qualify you to borrow.
 These sources may include self-employment income, alimony, pensions, Social Security, rental income, gig work and more.